coralogix/telemetry-shippers/fluent-bit/coralogix/README.md

       @INCLUDE output-systemd.conf
 ```

+**NOTE**
+We suggest using dynamic app_name and sub_system, since it's more agile than using static values.

 ## Configuration Override:
 The fluent-bit configuration can be overriden seperately per each section (input, filter, output), there is no need to copy the whole config section to your values.yaml file in order to override one section.
 For example, in order to update some values in the input section, only the `inputs` section under the `config` needs to appear in the override file.